-Ukrainian Prosecutor General Andriy Kostin has accused Russia of systematically torturing prisoners of war (POWs), with up to 90 percent of returned Ukrainian soldiers reporting abuse during their detention in Russian prisons.
+Ukrainian Prosecutor General Andriy Kostin has accused Russia of systematically torturing prisoners of war (POWs), with up to 90 percent of returned Ukrainian soldiers reporting abuse during their detention in Russian facilities.

 At a Tuesday event in Brussels organized by the Center for European Politics, Kostin noted that these findings come from Ukraine’s ongoing investigations into war crimes committed during the conflict.
-He described the abuse as not only a war crime but also a “long-term trauma” with serious psychological and physical consequences for the victims.
+He described the abuse as a “long-term trauma” for survivors, with serious psychological and physical consequences.
 He said, “Russia simply aims to collectively punish Ukrainian prisoners of war simply for their membership in the Ukrainian Armed Forces.
 For protecting the Ukrainian land and our freedom.”

 Kostin’s accusations are based on testimonies provided by Ukrainian soldiers and are further supported by a report from the Office of the UN High Commissioner for Human Rights (OHCHR), published on October first.
 The OHCHR report details widespread and systematic torture and ill-treatment of Ukrainian POWs by Russian authorities at all stages of captivity.
 According to the report, Ukrainian prisoners described experiencing brutal beatings, electric shocks, sexual violence, strangulation, prolonged stress positions, forced excessive physical exertion, sleep deprivation, simulated executions, and threats of violence and humiliation.